 Al Bhimani (CPA Canada) is professor of management accounting at the London School of Economics.
 He has authored a range of scholarly publications and several books in management accounting.
 Al serves on the editorial boards of numerous journals and is undertaking research on how Artificial Intelligence, the Internet of Things, robotics, Augmented Reality and Blockchain are impacting financial management

 Karen Brickman ACMA, CGMA is an Associate Professor and the Associate Head of the School of Accounting Finance and Economics at the University of Greenwich.
 She researches and lectures in the field of Accounting Education, Performance Management and Risk-Taking, along with being a Chartered Management Accountant CIMA.
 Dr Brickman started her career in Investment Banking and has extensive financial services experience, particularly in the risk and regulation domain.
 She provides insights and experience from both an academic and corporate perspective.

 Chris Chapman is professor of management accounting at the University of Bristol.
-His research focuses on management control/information systems and performance evaluation and most recently the design of costing systems in healthcare.
-Chris is an editor of Accounting, Organizations and Society and President of the European Institute for Advanced Studies in Management.
+His research focuses on management control/information systems and performance evaluation, including costing systems in healthcare, big data analytics and accounting for sustainability.

 Lino Cinquini is professor of management accounting at the Sant’Anna School of Advanced Studies of Pisa (Italy).
 His research interests are in cost and performance management, strategic management accounting and business reporting.
 Lino has conducted research in these areas in manufacturing and service sectors, including healthcare and published contributions in academic journals.
 He serves in the editorial boards of the Journal of Accounting & Organisational Change and Qualitative Research in Accounting & Management.